Welcome from the Head of School

 Trinity School of Texas is an Episcopal school.
 In the Anglican tradition, Trinity School of Texas challenges and motivates students in an academically and spiritually stimulating environment to become imaginative, critical thinkers and people dedicated to others.

 We have excellent teachers, and we provide an education carefully balanced to allow students to advance educationally in a nurturing environment as they develop character and a strong work ethic.
 Our students have opportunities to explore their interests through the arts and sports and numerous community service projects.
 Our graduates will tell you they were well-prepared for college and the work place.

 We welcome you to our school at any time.
 Please feel free to visit and learn more about us.

 The Trinity Board of Trustees is the guardian of the school's mission.
 It is the board's responsibility to ensure that the mission is relevant and vital to the community it serves and to monitor the success of the school in fulfilling its mission.

-Beth Price, Treasurer
+Beth Price, Secretary